-Prenzler is the current Madison County Board Chairman, elected in 2016.
-He is running again for the 2020 ballot for that position.
+Prenzler is the current Madison County Board Chairman, elected in 2016 and re-elected in 2020.

 PROMISES MADE, PROMISES KEPT.
 Getting the job done for Madison County!